 For some people, that might be CPAP.
 But for many people, CPAP just doesn’t work.
 Either it’s uncomfortable or too much of a nuisance to use every night, or they tend to just not wear it long enough.
 For these people, oral appliances are a great option.

-If you are unhappy with CPAP and are looking for a more comfortable sleep solution in the Detroit area, please call (248) 480-0085 today for an appointment with sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+If you are unhappy with CPAP and are looking for a more comfortable sleep solution in the Detroit area, please call (248) 480-0085 today for an appointment with sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.